Shame on Shell - putting profits first over people and the planet

 In 2021, Shell lost its fight to avoid paying compensation to the Ejama-Ebubu community for its 1970 oil spill.
 It is set to pay the affected community $111 million in compensation.
-But does this in any way compensate for the loss of lives and livelihoods?
-If a conglomerate like Shell takes 50 years to address their social and environmental injustices, and only does so following a legal ruling, they should not be welcomed into South Africa to conduct seismic surveys, and into a country in which has already have fought some of the worst injustices.
+If a conglomerate like Shell takes 50 years to address their social and environmental injustices, and only does so following a legal ruling, they should not be welcomed into South Africa to conduct seismic surveys, and into a country which has already fought some of the worst injustices.

 The Amazon warrior – the ship responsible for conducting Shell’s seismic survey – has left the Cape Town harbour and is heading towards offshore Morgans Bay.
 Basically, Shell will be using seismic surveys to explore an area of 6 011km squared under the Wild Coast seabed looking for oil and gas deposits for a period of five to six months.